antfu-collective/package-manager-detector/README.md

 ## Customize Detection Strategy

-By default, the `detect` API searches through the current directory for lock files, and if none exists, the `package.json` `packageManager` field.
-If both strategies couldn't detect the package manager, it'll crawl upwards to the parent directory and repeat the detection process until it reaches the root directory.
+By default, the `detect` API searches through the current directory for lock files, and if none exists, it looks for the `packageManager` field in `package.json`.
+If that also doesn't exist, it will check the `devEngines.packageManager` field in `package.json`.
+If all strategies couldn't detect the package manager, it'll crawl upwards to the parent directory and repeat the detection process until it reaches the root directory.

 The strategies can be configured through `detect`'s `strategies` option with the following accepted strategies:

 - `'lockfile'`: Look up for lock files.
 - `'packageManager-field'`: Look up for the `packageManager` field in package.json.
+- `'devEngines-field'`: Look up for the `devEngines.packageManager` field in package.json.
 - `'install-metadata'`: Look up for installation metadata added by package managers.

 The order of the strategies can also be changed to prioritize one strategy over another.
 For example, if you prefer to detect the package manager used for installation: